gungorefecetin/product-catalog-qa-rag/README.md

 Upload product data sheet PDFs.
 Ask questions in natural language — Turkish or English.
 Get a grounded answer with the exact source paragraph, in seconds.

-Built as a Generative AI project for Eczacıbaşı Holding · June 2026.

 ---

 ## The problem